2018 MacBook Pro Benchmarked After Bug Fix: It's This Much Faster

 |Huawei MateBook X Pro||27:18|

-We haven’t been running this test for very long, but I can tell you that the XPS 13 is slightly faster at 16 minutes.
-However, the MateBook X Pro was way behind at 27:18 and the Asus ZenBook 13 took 23:02 on this test.
+We haven’t been running this test for very long, but I can tell you that the XPS 13 is slower at 16 minutes.
+The MateBook X Pro was way behind at 27:18 and the Asus ZenBook 13 took 23:02 on this test.

 To measure productivity performance, we run an Excel VLOOKUP macro that matches 65,000 names to their corresponding addresses.
 The 13-inch MacBook Pro didn’t take the prize in this round, as it took the system 1 minute and 16 seconds to complete the task.